Celebrating our 20th Anniversary

 • Co-founded ACERCA: Action for Community and Ecology in the Regions of Central America in 1998.

-• Coordinated protests against genetically engineered (GE) trees, including actions at industry conferences and the formation of the STOP GE Trees Campaign in 2004.
+• Coordinated protests against genetically engineered (GE) trees, including actions at industry conferences all over the world.

 • Founded the ¡Buen Vivir!
 Gallery for Contemporary Art in Buffalo, NY in 2014, showcasing his photographs of social and ecological struggles worldwide.